 Western intel groups like the CIA figured that this trope would keep Sunni (like al-Qaeda) and Shi'a (like Hezbollah) terrorist groups from ever working together.
 Sometimes it works, sometimes it doesn't.

-As of May 1, pundits are now speculating whether al-Qaeda's various nationalist factions will start invoking this trope over who'll inherit control of the terrorist network.
+After Bin Laden's death, pundits are now speculating whether al-Qaeda's various nationalist factions will start invoking this trope over who'll inherit control of the terrorist network.

 Iran never liked the various forces backed by the US during the Cold War, which included secular Iraqi dictator Saddam Hussein as well as the fundamentalist anti-Soviet Taliban of Aghanistan.
 The War On Terror is a blessing for them in a way that no one expected: the US is bogged down fighting the myriad factions in Iraq and the Taliban remnants in Afghanistan, leaving the US unable to harm Iran in any meaningful way.